-Critical-path planning, resource control, RAID, and delivery governance in one Azure-native project operating layer for SAP programmes.
+Application Lifecycle Management (ALM) for SAP programmes with Gantt planning, resource control, RAID, and delivery governance in one Azure-native operating layer.

 Take baseline snapshots, compare slippage visually, and stop pretending the plan has not moved once execution starts.